 Do I Need a Criminal Defense Attorney?

 Before discussing the cost of a lawyer, you need to determine if a lawyer is necessary.
-There is a good chance that it was strongly suggested to you by law enforcementcriminal defense lawyer and/or the prosecuting attorney (if you already appeared for your arraignment) that your best option is to accept a guilty plea agreement.
+There is a good chance that it was strongly suggested to you by law enforcement and/or the prosecuting attorney (if you already appeared for your arraignment) that your best option is to accept a guilty plea agreement.
 They may have even told you there is no way you will avoid a conviction.
 Keep in mind, it is their job to arrest and convict you.
 They are not advocating on your behalf nor are they advising you based on what is in your best interest.

 Defendants frequently make the decision to enter into a guilty plea agreement without the advice and assistance of an attorney for the wrong reasons.
 Sometimes it is because they were unable to pay the required bond to secure pretrial release and the plea agreement will get them out of jail that day.
 Other times a plea agreement is accepted because the defendant focuses only on the fact that the agreement does not require additional jail time (a probation only plea).
 Regardless of the reason, no one should accept a guilty plea agreement without first consulting with an attorney.
 Not only can an attorney potentially negotiate a more favorable agreement, but a lawyer may be able to prevent the conviction altogether.
 Which brings us to the question “How much do criminal lawyers near me charge?”